Protecting Our People

 “Their hiring process gave me great insight into the company and how proud these people are of what they’ve built and just how protective of it they are,” said Kidd.
 “It told me that they protect and value their people and that they are committed to taking their time to find the ideal candidate to get the job done right.”

 Joining a company that prioritizes protecting people was exactly where Kidd wanted to be.
-And since assuming the VP role in September 2020, he’s confirmed what learned during the interview process — New River Electrical is not only a place that puts great value on their safety culture, but they are willing to invest both time and resources towards achieving world-class safety performance.
+And since assuming the VP role in September, he’s confirmed what he was learning during the interview process — New River Electrical is not only a place that puts great value on their safety culture, but they are willing to invest both time and resources towards achieving world-class safety performance.

 “Over the years, my job has sometimes had to involve giving presentations to leadership and earning buy-in for safety programs and processes before ever focusing on implementation,” he said.
 “Not at NRE.
 They are focused and committed to doing whatever needs to be done for continuous improvement.”